 Alliance Groups at Potomac

 Alliance groups give students the opportunity to join with others in solidarity.
 Alliance group members consist of both members of a particular identity and people who want to show support for them.
 Being part of an alliance group is a wonderful way to increase inclusivity, advocacy, and awareness of various issues within the Potomac community.
-Potomac alliance groups include the Black Student Alliance, the Gay-Straight Alliance, the Gender Equity Activities Club, and the Student Diversity Leadership Conference Activities Club.
+Potomac alliance groups include the Black Student Alliance, the Gender and Sexuality Alliance, the Gender Equity Activities Club, and the Student Diversity Leadership Conference Activities Club.

 Interest Groups at Potomac